lvgl/lvgl/docs/ROADMAP.rst

 - [ ] Named grid cells to allow updating layouts without touching the children (like CSS `grid-template-areas`)
 - [ ] Scene support.
 See [this comment](https://github.com/lvgl/lvgl/issues/2790#issuecomment-965100911)
 - [ ] Circle layout. #2871
 - [ ] Variable binding.
-I.e create properties which can be bound to objects and those obejcts are notified on value change.
+I.e create properties which can be bound to objects and those objects are notified on value change.
 Maybe based on `lv_msg`?
 - [ ] Consider [stagger animations](https://greensock.com/docs/v3/Staggers).

 ## Ideas